alexhowell2a/alexhowell2a.github.io/_pages/about.md

 - Google Pixel 3
 - Google Pixel 2
 - Google Pixel
+- Samsung F480 (Tocco, Vodafone branded)
-- Some old flip-phones from Samsung, Motorola, a symbian touchscreen phone from Samsung (to all of these cannot remember their names at the moment)
+- Some old flip-phones from Samsung, Motorola, Zapp (Motorola flip phones with Zapp's logo over them) (all of these cannot remember their names at the moment)

 # More links about me